-If you are careful with your planning you can start your college career with a good bit of money saved and you can minimize the amount of student loans you have to take out.
-While you are in school, there are also some things you can do to help minimize you debt:
+If you are careful with your planning you can start your college career with a good bit of money saved and you can minimize the number of student loans you have to take out.
+While you are in school, there are also some things you can do to help minimize your debt:

 These are just a few of the options available to you that can help you to minimize your student loan debt.
 It is all about taking advantage of opportunities to pay down your debt before it starts to accrue interest (if you have that type of loan) and to make smart use of your loans, not taking out more than you really need.

 In addition to following the tips above to help reduce your educational debt during school, there are also a few simple things you can do to save the money you do have.
 Try to avoid getting a credit card during school because you will likely just rack up more debt on top of your student loans.
 If you do get a credit card, make an effort to keep your balance low or pay it off each month, if you can.
 It is important to have good credit so having a credit card isn’t necessarily bad, as long as you use it responsibly.